vmware-archive/gp-r/HomePage.md

 Note that the fetch function has a parameter, `n`, which sets the maximum number of records to retrieve.
 You probably always want to set this value to -1 to retrieve all of the records.
 I'm not sure why you would ever use this instead of the simpler dbGetQuery.

-# <a name="pivotalr"/> PivotalR on Pivotal Greenplum Database
+# <a name="pivotalr"/> PivotalR on Pivotal Greenplum Database & PivotalHD w/ HAWQ
 ## Introduction
-[MADlib](http://madlib.net) is an open-source library for highly scalable in-database analytics, and it currently runs on Pivotal Greenplum Database and PostgreSQL.
+[MADlib](http://madlib.net) is an open-source library for highly scalable in-database/in-Hadoop analytics, and it currently runs on Pivotal Greenplum Database, PivotaHD w/ HAWQ, and PostgreSQL.
 MADlib provides implicitly parallelized SQL implementations of statistical & machine learning models that run directly inside the database.
 Examples of algorithms currently available in MADlib include linear regression, logistic regression, multinomial regression, elastic net, k-means clustering, naïve bayes, decision trees, random forests, support vector machines, Cox proportional hazards, conditional random fields, association rules, and latent dirichlet allocation.

 While end users benefit from MADlib’s high performance and scalability, its audience has previously been focused to those who are comfortable with modeling in SQL.
 [PivotalR](http://cran.r-project.org/web/packages/PivotalR/) is an R package that allows practitioners who know R but very little SQL to leverage the performance and scalability benefits of in-database processing.